One monetization strategy all bloggers should be implementing is affiliate marketing.

 Hey, you’re earning them income.
 It only makes sense that they’d want to keep you happy.

 The more money you’re able to earn, the more time you’ll likely spend promoting them.

 All right, now I hope you enjoyed this video.
-I hope you feel inspired and empowered to go implement your own affiliate marketing strategy.
+Hopefully by now you see that this is one of the top ways to monetize a travel blog and take your blog full-time, and you feel inspired and empowered to go implement your own affiliate marketing strategy.